slvkmr/Hotels_Analysis/README.md

 - Rooms

 ### Functionality:
-The solution must process the json file and form a pandas dataframe by extracting the data.
-From the dataframe, hotels with maximum of rooms under each type must be computed.
+The solution would process the json file and form a pandas dataframe by extracting the data.
+From the dataframe, hotels with maximum of rooms under each type would be computed.
 Below are possible approaches:
 - Naive approach is to fit entire data into the memory and do the computation.
 - Increase the number of machines and process the data by distributing among them.
 - Divide the data into chunks which could be fit into memory and process the data sequentially.